philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 <h4 style="text-align: center;"> Elemental Resonance </h4>

 **Frost Resonance:** Increase Frost ATK by 20% and Frost Resistance by 40%.
 Activate by equipping 2 or more Frost weapons.
 This set effect works in the off-hand slot.
 Cannot stack with effects of the same type. </br>
-**Frost: Detachment:** After using Frozen Reflection, you will deal damage to affected targets every second for 30 seconds, equal to 1250% of cold ATK + 20% of max HP of the Wanderer + 750% of the sum of all types of resistance + 2500% of critical damage.
-Damage from multiple Detachments does not stack, and Frost damage is considered skill damage.
-When equipped with 1 electric, fire, or physical weapon, Frost damage is multiplied by 2.5.
-Additionally, Frost damage is not affected by any damage boosts, except for rare Titan equipment parameters, and it does not trigger additional attack effects.
+***Extreme Cold: Unload:** After using Sword Art: Shadowy Ice, every second, deal damage equal to 70% of frost ATK plus 10% of the Wanderer's Max HP plus 36% of the sum of all the Wanderer's resistance types plus 135% of crit for 30 seconds.
+Multiple Unload damage will not stack and Extreme Cold damage will be counted as skill damage.
+If there is 1 volt/flame/physical weapon of any kind equipped, Extreme Cold damage is multiplied by 1.3 times.
+In addition, Extreme Cold damage is not affected by any damage boost effects except from titan equipment's rare stats, and won't trigger additional attack effects.

 <h4 style="text-align: center;"> Advancement</h4>